bryanmayer/Polio-SIV-Model/README.md

 The main transmission parameters:
 1) contact rate -- c (R_0 ~ c\delta).
 2) the waning rate -- roBetaRate (paper uses 0.04, 0.07, and 0.1).
+It is reported in the paper as log(2)/roBetaRate = years until 50% susceptibility reached.
+This comes from the exponential form of the waning function (see supplementary).
+3) The ratio of susceptibility waning rate to contagiousness/duration waning rates -- prop (fixed to 4 in the paper).
+The time to reach 50% susceptibility is the equivalent time to reach 16% for these infection features when prop = 4.
+(Percent = 1-exp(-log(2)/prop))
-3) the relationship of OPV to WPV -- relative contagiousness (epsilon) and relative recovery (kappa).
+4) the relationship of OPV to WPV -- relative contagiousness (epsilon) and relative recovery (kappa).
 For the paper we assumed epsilon = 1/kappa but that isn't necessary.

 The vaccination parameters:
 1) vaccinate -- whether there is a vaccination program (True or False).